Generated regional Minnesota river scene for Root River, South Fork planning; not an exact location photo

 Preston and Forestville area

-Useful upper South Fork planning corridor with trout-easement and special-rule checks.
+Useful upper South Fork planning area with trout-easement and special-rule checks.

 Houston flow context